fjoe88/hugo_blog/content/post/2020-09-15-r-how-to-filter-a-dataframe-by-first-row-with-value-by-group-s.en.md

 ```

-What I'm shooting for is to reduce this dataframe to:
+What I would like is to reduce this dataframe to:

 ```R
 # group d-1 contains only NAs